Prospective and current members often have questions about Lambda Pi Eta - here is a list of those frequently asked questions and their answers.

 Once inducted, the student is officially a lifetime member of Lambda Pi Eta.
 Members are expected to remain in good standing and continue their academic success.
 That academic success includes remaining within both required GPA ranges.

-Students are also asked to complete 10 hours of community service per year.
-This is part of our campus constitution and not the national constitution so there are no penalties if you cannot meet this requirement.
+SUNY Oswego students are also asked to complete 10 hours of community service per year.
+This is part of our campus constitution and not in the national constitution for our organization so there are no penalties if you cannot meet this requirement.

 What happens if I don't do my volunteer hours?